Phynix/uniphy/README.md

 ## Current projects

-The package is still in its early stage of planning and first implemenations.
+The package is still in its early stage of planning and first implementations.
 It is currently not usable for any production-like application.

 ### Output